 - Sometimes it is not for deep sky observing

-Lastly, whether you are a profession or beginner no matter as in every manner the knowledge about different types of telescope will be appreciable.
-Moreover, we tried our best to acknowledge you every telescope advantage and disadvantage in a vivid way.
+Lastly, whether you are a professional or beginner no matter as in every manner the knowledge about different types of telescope will be appreciable.
+Moreover, we tried our best to acknowledge you every telescope advantages and disadvantages in a vivid way.
 Hope we got to know the difference and able to choose the right one for you.